fulldecent/blog.phor.net/_posts/2022-02-04-Randomization strategies for NFT drops.md

 Both of these can be addressed by using a pricing mechanisms, such as by using a time-based auction.

+If you would like to mint the NFTs not in ascending order, consider using `y=mx + b (mod supply)` (with `m` coprime to `1` through your total supply).
+This is a bijective function that will map your supply to a different order.

 Examples:

 {: .margin-note}